 Another theory suggests that there is some relationship between high levels of the neurotransmitter Dopamine and schizophrenia (Carlsson, 1995).

-The success of antipsychotic medications, which are Dopamine antagonists, support this complicated than once believed.
+The success of antipsychotic medications, which are Dopamine antagonists, support this theory.

 When drugs are administered that are known to increase dopamine there is an increase in schizophrenic behavior and vice versa.